Sashenka/steam-ts/docs/api/steam-ts.player.md

 ## Player interface

 A Player from the Steam API.
-It also provides methods to call API with the current player's Steam Id.
+It also provides methods to call API with the current player's SteamID.

 <b>Signature:</b>